infracloudio/jellyfin-acorn/tutorial.md

 # Deploying Jellyfin on Acorn

-[Jellyfin](https://jellyfin.org/) is the volunteer-built media solution that puts you in control of your media.
-Stream to any device from your own server, with no strings attached.
-Your media, your server, your way.
+[Jellyfin](https://jellyfin.org/) stands out as a media solution crafted by dedicated volunteers, offering you complete control over your media.
+Effortlessly stream from your personal server to any device according to your preferences – it's your media, your server, your way.

-Jellyfin is a popular media server solution, valued for its open-source nature and robust features that empower users to manage and stream their media content seamlessly.
-When deployed on [Acorn](http://www.acorn.io) platform offering a generous free sandbox accessible to all through GitHub registration, Jellyfin gains distinct advantages.
-To deploy an application on Acorn we need to define our application as an [Acornfile](https://docs.acorn.io/reference/acornfile), which will produce the Acorn Image that we can deploy on the platform.
-In this tutorial, we will explore how to provision a sample Jellyfin Server on Acorn.
+Recognized for its open-source nature and user-friendly features, Jellyfin is a popular media server.
+When utilized on the [Acorn](http://www.acorn.io) platform, which grants free access to a sandbox via GitHub, Jellyfin enjoys additional advantages.
+Deploying it on Acorn involves describing the application in an [Acornfile](https://docs.acorn.io/reference/acornfile), generating an Acorn Image for seamless deployment.
+This tutorial guides you through establishing a Jellyfin Server on Acorn.

-We will be deploying Jellyfin in conjuction with [Wasabi](https://wasabi.com/hot-cloud-storage/),one of the most affordable online storage options available.
-You can store all of your media on it with as little as $6.99 TB/Month, with no egress charges.
+We'll deploy Jellyfin alongside [Wasabi](https://wasabi.com/hot-cloud-storage/), an affordable online storage option.
+For as little as $6.99 per TB/Month, you can store all your media with no additional charges for data transfer.

-To start using the application, you need to create your own Wasabi S3 bucket by registering to Wasabi.
-Once signed in, populate the Wasabi S3 bucket with your favourite Photos, Movies or Videos and generate Access Credentials.
-We will be using these credentials to connect to Jellyfin to download the Media using [Rclone](https://rclone.org/).
-We have two Rclone Jobs : rclone-init: to perform one-time initial sync of Jellyfin with Wasabi S3 and rclone-cronjob: runs as a scheduled cronjob for periodic Data Sync from the Wasabi S3 bucket and Jellyfn Media volume with default cron schedule of every 6hrs.
+To begin, sign up with Wasabi to create a personalized S3 bucket.
+Once signed in, populate the bucket with your preferred photos, movies, or videos, and generate Access Credentials.
+These credentials facilitate the connection between Jellyfin and Wasabi, enabling media downloads using [Rclone](https://rclone.org/).
+The process involves two Rclone jobs: rclone-init for the initial sync and rclone-cronjob, a scheduled task syncing data from Wasabi S3 to the Jellyfin Media volume every 6 hours.

-Steps to set up your Wasabi S3 Bucket:
+## Steps to set up your Wasabi S3 Bucket:

 - Sign in to Wasabi - https://console.wasabisys.com/login
 - Go to Buckets and select Create Bucket.
 Add the required details such as name and region.